OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 * string 'consent'; and
 * delimiter of a colon ":"; and
-* Consent API REST Resource Id as returned by a successful creation of [Open Banking Consent Resource](https://openbanking-brasil.github.io/areadesenvolvedor/#fase-2-apis-do-open-banking-brasil-api-consentimento);
+* Consent API REST Resource Id as returned by a successful creation of [Open Finance Consent Resource](https://openbanking-brasil.github.io/areadesenvolvedor/#fase-2-apis-do-open-banking-brasil-api-consentimento);

 In addition: